Calisthenics for Weight Loss (Exercises & Workout Plan)

 1. Lie on your back on the floor with your knees bent in front of you and feet flat on the ground.

-2. Brace your abdominal muscle, and lift your torso off the floor until your abs are fully engaged.
+2. Brace your abdominal muscles, and lift your torso off the floor until your abs are fully engaged.

 8. Reverse Crunches

 As the sit-up targets the upper abs, you can do reverse crunches to bolster your lower abs.
-Targeting the midsection from every angle helps improve core muscle symmetry.
+Targeting the midsection from every angle helps improve core muscle strength, symmetry, and appearance.

 1. Lying on your back, slightly bend your knees and keep your arms straight at your sides.